Should I Consider an Air Cleaner for my HVAC System?

 1).
 High-Efficiency Particulate Air Filters – HEPA filters

 HEPA filters are recognized by OSHA and the EPA as one of your best lines of defense when it comes to removing airborne particles.
 HEPA products filter air at a very fine level, these filters do exceptionally well at blocking elements that are 0.3 microns or larger.
-They have been well tested and catch 99.97 percent of all particles.
+This type of filter has been well tested and proven to catch 99.97 percent of all particles.
 HEPA filters typically have MERV ratings ranging from 17-21.

 If your home’s odors are caused by other contaminants such as mold or mildew, simply filtering out the odor isn’t the right solution.
 Locating the cause of the mold and remedying it immediately is critical to maintaining a healthy home.